I am a freelance journalist, born in Bermuda and now living in Germany. I am also a singer/songwriter with a penchant for creativity.

 Plants Used for Medicine by The Ancient Celts

 Unlike the popular image often bestowed upon the Celts as a primitive, unruly people, they were actually quite an advanced and industrious society.
-They were traders in copper and tin, and they one of the first peoples to meld the two precious metals into bronze—a craft in which they became masters, and very wealthy ones, at that.
+They were traders in copper and tin, and they were one of the first peoples to meld the two precious metals into bronze—a craft in which they became masters, and very wealthy ones, at that.

-The Celts of old were also a very holistic and spiritual people and it seems the concept held of them by the majority today is an inaccurate and unfair one.
-This is due in large part to Hollywood's often portraying them as a wild-eyed bunch of bloodthirsty warrior types who rush into battle waving their primitive weapons—with no idea of an actual battle plan or even an understanding of why or what they are fighting for.
+The Celts of old were also a very holistic and spiritual people and it seems the opinion held of them by the majority today is an inaccurate and unfair one.
+This is due in large part to Hollywood often portraying them as a wild-eyed bunch of bloodthirsty warrior types who rush into battle waving their primitive weapons—with no idea of an actual battle plan or even an understanding of why or what they are fighting for.
 Their enemies in these films are often portrayed as more civilized and intelligent.
-However, modern knowledge of the Celts has shown that they were far from uncultivated.
+However, modern knowledge of the Celts has shown that they were far from uncivilized.

 The Celtics were a rural people by choice, preferring to live close to nature because of their love of the land and their view of themselves as being the caretakers of Mother Earth.
-The Druids were the spiritual guardians of the Celts and made sure that each Celtic citizen led a healthy holistic lifestyle.
-Exercise and proper diet were important as was a healthy spirituality, reflected in the many festivalsof the Celts.
+The Druids were the spiritual guardians of the Celts and made sure that each Celtic citizen led a healthy, holistic lifestyle.
+Exercise and proper diet were important as was a healthy spirituality, reflected in the many festivals of the Celts.
 The Celtics practiced animism, a religious belief that all things contained a spirit: the water, trees, rocks, the land itself, and for this reason showed extra care towards nature, lest they grieve a spirit.

-Trees in particular held a special place in Celtic religion, and they developed their alphabet around different trees.
+Trees, in particular, held a special place in Celtic religion, and they developed their alphabet around different trees.
 The Druids were also the shamans of the Celtics, the ancient "witchdoctors" and they used trees for medicine.
-In this article I'll discuss some of the herbs used for medicine by the Celts.
-All are found in Ireland, and are also found throughout the rest of Europe in varying quantities and regions, especially of course in Britain and Wales.
+In this article, I'll discuss some of the herbs used for medicine by the Celts.
+All are found in Ireland and are also found throughout the rest of Europe in varying quantities and regions, especially of course in Britain and Wales.
 This page is for information purposes only.
 I am not a qualified physician or herbalist, and any herbal treatments should be conducted under the supervision of a qualified and licensed herbalist or naturopath.

-It’s easy to imagine the ancient Celts wondering through the forests or along the riverbanks and bogs of the south midlands of Ireland where Bilberry is abundant, gathering baskets of them to take back to their villages, munching handfuls of them as they delighted in their work.
+It’s easy to imagine the ancient Celts wandering through the forests or along the riverbanks and bogs of the south midlands of Ireland where Bilberry is abundant, gathering baskets of them to take back to their villages, munching handfuls of them as they delighted in their work.
 Places like Glenbarrow and the Slieve Bloom Mountains are excellent areas to experience this type of transportation back in time, where one can walk along nature trails and experience a glimpse of what life may have been like back then.

 Among the natural remedies used by the Celts, Bilberry was probably one of the most beneficial and easiest to administer, as you merely have to chomp on a handful.

 Otherwise known as Huckleberries or Whortleberries, Bilberries contain powerful antioxidants, protecting the venial and arterial walls from being populated by dangerous fats, and protecting veins from other damage.
-They are also believed to strengthen the blood brain barrier, a membrane that separates the brain from the blood flowing around it.
-This prevents harmful substances thought to accelerate aging from reaching the brain and therefore helps to prevent debilitating diseases like Alzheimers.
+They are also believed to strengthen the blood-brain barrier, a membrane that separates the brain from the blood flowing around it.
+This prevents harmful substances thought to accelerate aging from reaching the brain and therefore helps to prevent debilitating diseases like Alzheimer's.

 They are also very strong anti-cancer agents and contain anthocyanidins, a class of flavonoid, organic compounds widely distributed in higher plants; some are pigments and others have physiologic properties.
 These anthocyanins also protect our immune systems and have anti-histamine properties as well.
 Bilberries are also good for the skin, helping it to maintain its elasticity and tone.
 During the war, pilots ate bilberry jam before night missions to aid night vision.

-Considered an invasive weed by many gardeners, Burdock was held in high esteem by the Celts who used it as a medicine and a food, its roots being cooked as a vegetable or eaten raw.
+Considered an invasive weed by many gardeners, Burdock was held in high esteem by the Celts who used it as a medicine and food, its roots being cooked as a vegetable or eaten raw.
 Unlike the gardeners of today, the Celts considered nothing as a weed and understood that every plant had its values and served a purpose.